joegenius98/AlphaGoLite/README.md

 ### The frontend

-On a separate terminal, perform:
+On the other terminal, perform:

 `cd frontend`
+`npm install`
 `npm run dev`

 # Structure